-Over the course of 2021, our team held 192 virtual meetings and conference calls with 444 qualified institutional investment professionals from the buy-side.
-Over the course of those meetings, we met with shareholders representing approximately 52% of our shares outstanding, including all of our top-20 active investors.
-Executive officers participated in 169 of these meetings.
+Over the course of 2022, our management and investor relations team met with qualified institutional investment professionals across Canada, the United States and throughout Europe, as well as with our top 20 active investors.
+Meetings took place both virtually and in person through both conferences and non-deal roadshows.

-We communicate with our shareholders and other stakeholders through various channels, including our annual and quarterly reports, management proxy circular, annual information form, sustainability report, news releases, our website, presentations at industry and investor conferences, and individual shareholder meetings.
-Some of our long-standing shareholder engagement practices include
+We communicate with our shareholders and other stakeholders through various channels, including our:

+- annual and quarterly reports

+- management information circular

+- · annual information form

+- · sustainability report

+- news releases

+- website (stantec.com)

+- presentations at industry and investor conferences

+- · individual shareholder meetings

+Some of our long-standing shareholder engagement practices include:

 - Holding meetings with shareholders and prospective shareholders, ESG (environment, social, and governance) rating firms, and shareholder advocacy groups (for example, the Canadian Coalition for Good Governance) - Holding four quarterly earnings calls with financial analysts and institutional investors to present financial and operating results for the quarter.
-All calls are webcast and include executive presentations to analysts and institutional investors as well as open question-and-answer sessions - Conducting site tours and attending industry conferences with our executive officers in Canada and the United States where analysts and investors are in attendance (all of these events were held virtually in 2021) - Maintaining a confidential ethics hotline, investor.relations@stantec.com, and website to encourage shareholders and the public to contact us with questions or concerns
+All calls are webcast and include executive presentations as well as open question-and-answer sessions - Conducting site tours and attending industry conferences with our executive officers in Canada, the United States, and Europe where analysts and investors are in attendance (these events were a mix of in-person and virtual meetings in 2022) - Maintaining a confidential ethics hotline, direct email to ir@stantec.com, and our website to encourage shareholders and the public to contact us with questions or concerns

-Shareholders and other stakeholders can also communicate with the board by mail, marking the envelope as confidential (Integrity Hotline, c/o Stantec, 400 - 10220 - 103 Ave NW, Edmonton, AB T5J 0K4).
+Shareholders and other stakeholders can also communicate with the board by mail, marking the envelope as confidential (Integrity Hotline, c/o Stantec, Suite 400, 10220 - 103 Avenue NW, Edmonton, AB T5J 0K4).
 The board strives to respond to all applicable correspondence in a timely matter.